-The IoT Sensor Market is segmented by Type (Pressure Sensor, Temperature Sensor, Chemical Sensor, Motion Sensor, and Proximity Sensor ), End-user Industry (Healthcare, Automotive and Transportation, and Manufacturing / Industrial), and Geography.
+The IoT Sensor Market is segmented by Type (Pressure, Temperature, Chemical, Motion/Proximity), End-user (Healthcare, Automotive and Transportation, Manufacturing / Industrial), and Geography.

 ABOUT THIS REPORT

 Key Market Trends

 Fastest Growing Market:

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The global IoT Sensor market was valued at USD 11.91 billion in 2019, and it is expected to reach USD 42.67 billion by 2025, registering a CAGR of 24.05% during the period of 2020-2025.
 The new emerging applications and business models, coupled with the falling device costs, have been significantly driving the adoption of IoT, and consequently, the number of connected devices - connected cars, machines, meters, wearables, and consumer electronics.
 According to Ericsson, of the 28 billion total devices connected by 2021, close to 16 billion will be IoT devices.
 This robust growth is expected to be driven by the increased industry focus on deploying a connected ecosystem, and the standardization of 3GPP cellular IoT technologies.

 Industry 4.0 initiatives across regions like Europe, China, etc., are the major drivers of the IoT deployments, and therefore, the IoT sensors.
 According to Accenture, 60% of the manufacturing companies are already engaged in IoT projects, and more than 30% of them are at an early stage of deployment.
 Moreover, the decreasing cost of IoT sensors is one of the prominent factors that would fuel the technology's adoption over the forecast period.